Community Food Bank Serving Folsom, ElDorado Hills & Granite Bay

 That’s Chuck Myers.

 Coming to a food bank is not easy.
-It takes humility.
-It can feel vulnerable.
-But somehow, Chuck finds a way to break down walls.
-He makes people laugh.
-He remembers details.
-He listens.
-He creates space for stories.
-Watching him interact with guests warms our hearts because he doesn’t just hand someone produce—he offers dignity.
-He offers respect.
-He offers friendship.
+It takes humility; it can feel vulnerable but Chuck finds a way to break down walls and makes people laugh.
+He listens to the guests, remembers details and creates space for guests to share their stories.
+Chuck doesn’t just hand out produce—he offers dignity, respect, and friendship.

 Chuck says he appreciates how many guests express gratitude.
 But the truth is, we are grateful for him.